anhaidgroup/wrappers_for_exploring_df/pandastable/README.md

 ## Platforms

 Tested on Windows with Python 3.4, 3.5, 3.6
+numpy version: 1.11.3
+matplotlib version: 2.0.0
+pandas version: 0.19.2
+pandastable version: 0.7.2

 ## Dependencies

-1. Numpy
+1. numpy
-2. Matplotlib
+2. matplotlib
-3. Pandas
+3. pandas
-4. Pandastable
+4. pandastable

 ## Instructions to use this wrapper